cstuhlfire/ReadmeGenerator/README.md

 ```
 npm i
 ```
-To install dependencies run "nmp i" from the bash command line.
+To install dependencies run "node index.js" from the bash command line.
 ## Usage
 ```
-To use the application run "node index.js" from the bash command line.
+To use run "node index.js" from the bash command line.
 ```
 ## Screenshot
 ![Screenshot](./screenshot.PNG)